Contact Us

 Frequently Asked Questions

-You sure can.
-Depending on your spouse's age and your memberships, the total coverage amount under all Plans can be up to...
+Yes.
+Depending on your spouse's age and your memberships, the total coverage amount under all Plans can be up to:

 If your spouse already has coverage under an existing LPT certificate, they can also apply for additional LPT coverage under a new/additional certificate for a combined coverage of up to $2.5 million.